jameskirk36/WebCheckoutKataFeatures/README.md

 It provides 3 pricing scenarios:

-Show the price of a single item
+1. Show the price of a single item
-Show the total price of multiple items
+2. Show the total price of multiple items
-Show the total price of multiple items where a special offer rule applies
+3. Show the total price of multiple items where a special offer rule applies

 Usage
 =====

-To run on windows use the script:
+To run on windows use the command:

 	run_windows.bat <app_url>

-To run on linux use the script:
+To run on linux use the command:

 	run_linux.sh <app_url>